5.8 Raising political awareness among young people

 Several public authorities provide information about democratic rights to all people living in Denmark and to young people specifically.

 Borger.dk: The National Agency for Digitalization, Danish Municipalities KL, and Danish Regions provide a portal for citizens in Denmark.
 Here, citizens can find information on all public services, rights and duties.

 In the sub-section ‘Society and Rights’, citizens can read about citizenship, equal status, the electoral system, age of majority and guardianship and how to file a complaint.

 Folketinget.dk: On the website of the Danish parliament, people can find information about the Danish parliamentary system and Danish democracy.

-Information about democratic rights targeted at young people
+Information about democratic rights targeting young people in Denmark